-LES ENFANTS DU PARADIS — CLASSIC FILM PICK
+LES ENFANTS DU PARADIS — THE CRITERION COLLECTION

 Jacques Prevert’s multi-plotline script lovingly celebrates French romanticism in its many archetypal forms in a Parisian 1830s-set narrative that takes place on The Boulevard of Crime, an appropriately named bustling theatre district whose ardent lovers follow their messy fates.
 Marcel Carne called his film, “a tribute to the theatre.”
 He has an insightful passion for the old theatres of Paris, which is palpable in every frame.
 You can smell the greasepaint.